polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 If you're not using MySQL, you'll also have to exchange the above **[mysql.]** parts with for instance **[mssql.]** to retrieve data from a Microsoft SQL Server installation.

-Anyways, with the database disclaimer out of the way, let's get started.
 Create a new file in your _"Files"_ menu, inside of your _"/modules/tutorials/"_ folder, and name it _"read-data.get.hl"_.
 Put the following content into your file.

 ```
 mysql.connect:sakila